microsoft/finops-toolkit/docs/finops-hub/README.md

 - **Be the standard**<br>_<sup>Strive to be the principal embodiment of the FinOps Framework.</sup>_
 - **Built for scale**<br>_<sup>Designed to support the largest accounts and organizations.</sup>_
 - **Open and extensible**<br>_<sup>Embrace the ecosystem and prioritize enabling the platform.</sup>_

+> #### 💵 Estimated cost: $25 per $1M in cost <!-- markdownlint-disable-line -->
+>
+> _Exact cost of the solution may vary.
+Cost is primarily for data storage and number of times data is ingested.
+Pipelines will run once a day per export._

 On this page: